 - Form great relationships with peers and adults

-- Have a great sense of agency and confidence
+- Adopt a sense of agency and confidence

-- Develop a lifelong curiosity and intrinsic motivation to learn
+- Embody a lifelong curiosity and intrinsic motivation to learn

-- Do better at school and in the workplace
+- Thrive academically and perform better in the workplace

-- Have strong emotional foundations which are the building blocks for wellbeing and success in later life
+- Establish strong emotional foundations - the building blocks for well-being and success later in life.